fbpx

 Since you are not infected by the live virus with the vaccine, it is not like a typical case of the flu, in which you want to rest to give your body a chance to heal.

 Others have reported symptoms of feeling dehydrated, which could affect your body’s ability to perform the workout well.
-And, being overly fatigued can leave you open to injury due to loss of coordination (and no one wants a sprained ankle…) and pushing too hard on the day.
+And, being overly tired can leave you open to injury due to loss of coordination (and no one wants a sprained ankle…) and pushing too hard on the day.

 As for the possible pain in your arm, the shot is a muscle-based vaccine, so if you are up to it, exercising and using your arm can make the pain go away faster.